wjjia/linux_develop_env/README.md

 # linux_develop_env
-Initialize the development environment with the shell script
+Initialize the development environment mainly for C, C++ and python with the shell script